nubuapp/nubu-website/content/index.md

     }
     - {
     title: "Built with <br/> <span class='title-red'>Love</span>",
     description: "To make nubu the best event finding app we believe user feedback is paramount.
 We work hard on all your suggestions, making improvments and releasing updates every month.
-To make suggestion simply shake your phone whilst using the app.",
+To make suggestions simply shake your phone whilst using the app.",
     image: "/assets/images/phone-details-view.png"
     }
 ---